Skip to content

 Tag mapping rules:

-For example, dataway_http_api_body_size_bytes_total{api="/v1/aggregate",token="tkn_xxx"} is converted into one dataway_aggregate point whose field name is dataway_http_api_body_size_bytes_total.
+For example, dataway_http_api_body_size_bytes_total{api="/v1/aggregate",token="tkn_xxx"} is converted to a dataway_aggregate metric point with the field name dataway_http_api_body_size_bytes_total.

 Info

-The current conversion logic supports Counter and Summary.
-Gauge, Histogram, and other types are not converted into reportable points yet.
+The current automatic conversion logic already supports Counter and Summary.
+Types like Gauge and Histogram are not yet converted to reporting points in the current implementation.

-• observe aggregate request volume, request body size, and written point counts
+• Need to observe aggregation request volume, request body size, and point count.

 Feedback